KarenMars/KarenMars/README.md

 Welcome to my Github page!

 I'm KarenMars and I am a AI/ML algorithm engineer in NXP.
-Before I joined NXP, I worked as an algorithm engineer in the field of NLP in iFlytek, a Chinese company who provides AI services.
+Before I joined NXP, I worked as an NLP algorithm engineer in the field of NLP in iFlytek, a Chinese company who provides AI services.
 I obtained my Embedded Systems Master's degree from Delft University of Technology.

 I am interested in utilizing artificial intelligence techniques for real-life problems, for example, automatic speech recognition and natural language processing.